 Finally, I decided to embrace their chattiness, and then I harnessed it for good.
 It was the day I stopped the shushing.
 And believe it or not, their conversations actually started shifting to math!
 Here’s how I did it …

-I used some some good, old-fashioned bribing.
+I used some some good old-fashioned bribing.

-I’m not above using the occasional, small treat to motivate students if necessary.
+I’m not above using the occasional small treat to motivate students, if necessary.
 For this class, I cut up Twizzlers into one-inch pieces and told them I was looking to reward active participation.

 Before giving anything out, I described what active participation looked like in detail.
-Taking notes, asking on-topic questions, and completing the practice problems could all earn students a piece of Twizzler.
+Taking notes, asking on-topic questions, and completing the practice problems could all earn a piece of a Twizzler.
 Yes, even if they occasionally talked to their neighbor.

-Some teachers may disagree with using external reinforcements like food.
+Some teachers may disagree with using external reinforcements, like food.
 However, I have yet to find another small incentive that yields so much initial motivation from students.
 Twizzlers were only a first step in my plan, though.

 I connected with my students first, and then I redirected them.

 We could have kept on with the Twizzlers forever, but I didn’t want to risk them losing their appeal.
 Instead, I found something more lasting: connecting with students and then redirecting them.